 Despite this, marijuana remains illegal on a federal basis.
 Adding to this conundrum, the Justice Department has been raiding and closing down “legal” medical marijuana dispensaries, while President Obama has stated that there are “bigger fish to fry” than the recreational users in Washington and Colorado.

-Even if you are not a resident of Washington or Colorado, it is important to understand the signs and symptoms of an addiction to marijuana.
+Even if you are not a resident of Washington or Colorado, it is important to understand the signs and symptoms of marijuana addiction to marijuana.
 Although advocates of the drug claim it is not addictive, substance abuse professionals know otherwise.
 At Clarity Way, we see the negative impact smoking or taking marijuana has on people every day.
 If you suspect someone you love is getting high too much, the time to get help is now.

 Unlike other kinds of drugs such as heroin and alcohol, marijuana does not cause physical dependence.
 Instead, the addiction marijuana causes is emotional and psychological.
 Although people who smoke marijuana do it for the resulting euphoria, as abuse worsens, depression replaces it.
 Marijuana is a central nervous system (CNS) depressant, which means it slows the system down.
 People who abuse CNS depressants typically find themselves feeling depressed and anxious when not using.